OldJobobo/omarchy-grimdark-solarized-theme/README.md

 # Omarchy Grimdark Solarized Theme

 Warhammer 40k inspired Solarized Dark theme for Omarchy Linux.
 This is a grim, low-noise take on Solarized that keeps the palette faithful while pushing the atmosphere toward gothic sci-fi, with custom Waybar, Walker, and SwayOSD styling plus a hand-picked set of free 4k Warhammer 40k wallpapers.
-The intent is focused readability: strong contrast where it matters, soft edges where it does not, and a tone that stays comfortable through long sessions.

 Omarchy Grimdark Solarized Theme preview